-2. Roth conversions aren't right for everyone
+2. Roth conversions aren't right for everyone.

 You might be in the 12% tax bracket right now, for example.
-But thanks to disciplined saving, you expect to be in the 22% tax bracket once you retire.
-Or you might feel strongly that tax rates generally will rise in the future, pushing the 12% tax bracket to 15%.
+But, thanks to disciplined saving, you expect to be in the 22% tax bracket once you retire.
+Or, you might feel strongly that tax rates generally will rise in the future, pushing the 12% tax bracket to 15%.
 In either case, the conversion would allow you to pay a lower tax rate now in lieu of a higher tax rate later.

-On the other hand, if you expect your tax rate to be lower in retirement, for any reason, a Roth conversion isn't the right move.
+On the other hand, if you expect your tax rate to be lower in retirement for any reason, a Roth conversion isn't the right move.
 You don't want to pay more today when you could pay less in the future.

-3. You can still do a Roth conversion even if you're over the Roth IRA income limits
+3. You can still do a Roth conversion even if you're over the Roth IRA income limits.

-Interestingly enough, Roth IRA income limits don't apply to Roth conversions.
+Interestingly, Roth IRA income limits don't apply to Roth conversions.
 So even if you make too much to contribute directly to a Roth IRA, you could still contribute to a traditional IRA and then do a conversion.
 This is what's known as a backdoor Roth IRA.
 The end result is the same as a direct contribution, but you have to jump through a few more hoops to get there.

-4. Conversions of nondeductible IRA contributions may be taxable, too
+4. Conversions of nondeductible IRA contributions may be taxable, too.

 Don't assume you can make a nondeductible IRA contribution and then immediately convert it to a Roth IRA without tax implications.
 This works only if you have no other IRA balances funded with pre-tax contributions.
-Otherwise the IRS assumes a portion of your conversion is taxable, based on the composition of your nondeductible and deductible IRA balances.
-You don't have the option to convert only your nondeductible contributions, even if they're held in a separate account.
+Otherwise, the IRS assumes a portion of your conversion is taxable based on the composition of your nondeductible and deductible IRA balances.
+You don't have the option to convert only your nondeductible contributions even if they're held in a separate account.

-That all sounds messy and complicated, because it is.
+That all sounds messy and complicated because it is.
 Know that if you want to convert nondeductible contributions and you have other IRA assets, it's smart to consult with a tax advisor before making any decisions.

-5. You can't reverse your decision
+5. You can't reverse your decision.

 Prior to 2018, you could "recharacterize" your converted Roth funds back to pre-tax contributions.
 That was the action you'd have to take to undo your Roth conversion.
 Today, recharacterization of converted Roth funds is prohibited by the Tax Cuts and Jobs Act.
 In other words, there's no going back once the conversion is done.

-6. Roth conversions are available for 401(k)s, too
+6. Roth conversions are available for 401(k)s, too.

 Roth conversions aren't just for your traditional IRA balances.
 If you've left a job and still have funds in your former employer's 401(k), you can convert some or all of that money to a Roth IRA.
 This is an alternative to the conventional, nontaxable 401(k) rollover that would move your savings into a traditional IRA.

 As with an IRA, if you have any nondeductible contributions in your 401(k), the taxation gets more complicated.
-Generally you'll incur taxes for converting the pro-rata share of pre-tax funds in your account.
+Generally, you'll incur taxes for converting the pro-rata share of pre-tax funds in your account.
 If you don't have nondeductible contributions, things are more clear-cut.
 You'd simply pay taxes on the entire converted amount.